metalvegetarianoprogresivo/prueba-repl/README.md

 </p>
 <p align="center"><em>Example of a round robin tournament: Group B results.</em></p>

 A tournament can have _g_ number of groups and each group can have _c_ number of contestants.
-Not all of the groups will have the same number of contestants, for example _Group C_ (no picture for this example) will have _6_ contestants instead of _5_ which _Group A_ has.
+Not all of the groups will have the same number of contestants, for example _Group C_ (no picture for this group) will have _6_ contestants instead of _5_ which _Group A_ has.

 The total number of matches that can happen in a given group is calculated by: